-Midwife, mum of 3, and now, entrepreneur – it’s an exciting and busy time for Bump & Baby Club instructor, Alexis Stickland.
+Midwife, entrepreneur, published author, and mum of 3 – it’s an exciting and busy time for Bump & Baby Club instructor, Alexis Stickland.
 She spared a moment to chat to us about her fulfilling career and the ups and downs of Motherhood…

 When did you decide to become a midwife?

 I was 19 years and in the middle of a degree at Birmingham university when I realised I wanted to become a midwife.
 The idea of supporting women through such a vulnerable and pivotal point in their lives hugely appealed to me and I was sure it would be an incredible and rewarding career.
 I quite quickly became passionate about the idea – my friends assumed it was because I love babies, which I absolutely do(!), but really I was excited about working with women and empowering them through the journey of becoming a mum.
 I completed my degree and embarked on the midwifery training straight afterwards, and never looked back!

 Has your career as a midwife lived up to expectations?

 It has exceeded my expectations and I often pinch myself when I think of how lucky I am to love what I do so deeply.
 There are certainly struggles that every midwife faces – working in an underfunded environment means at times you feel stretched to your capacity – but ultimately the love of the job wins through.
 Specialising in antenatal education over recent years has allowed me to fit my career around my family and work sensible hours, whilst fuelling my passion for supporting expectant couples.
 I honestly can’t think of anything else I’d rather be doing.

 What has been the most surprising thing about motherhood?